3000 Administration

 3130 SUPERINTENDENT’S CONTRACT

-The Board of Education shall enter into a contract with the Superintendent of Schools for a period of not less than three (3) or more than five (5) years, for him/her to perform the duties and services as its chief district administrator.
+The Board of Education shall enter into a contract with the Superintendent for a period of not less than three (3) or more than five (5) years, for him/her to perform the duties and services as its chief district administrator.

 Appendix A – Superintendent’s Contract